rubysherpas/forem/README.md

 ## Running the spec suite

-Since Forem is implemented as a Rails engine, it has a somewhat unorthodox setup for a ruby project.
-Its specs are run in the context of a dummy Rails app, so to prepare the specs for running is similar to the process for getting the specs to run for a regular rails app:
+Forem is implemented as a Rails engine and its specs are run in the context of a dummy Rails app.
+The process for getting the specs to run is similar to setting up a regular rails app:

     bundle exec rake -f spec/dummy/Rakefile db:drop db:create db:migrate db:test:prepare

-Once this setup has been done, the specs can be run by executing this command:
+Once this setup has been done, Forem's specs can be run by executing this command:

     bundle exec rspec spec